The Bankrate promise

 Owner financing is similar to conventional home financing, except the property owner, rather than a bank or other mortgage lender, provides total or (more frequently) partial financing directly to the buyer.
 It can benefit buyers who aren’t eligible for a loan from a mortgage lender, or if they only qualify for a portion of the purchase price.

 This arrangement involves a buyer making a down payment to the seller, and the buyer assuming the seller’s mortgage.
 In addition, the buyer pays the difference between the balance on the mortgage they’re taking over and the sale price of the property they’re purchasing.
 The difference between the mortgage balance and the home’s sale price is the part of the purchase that the seller finances.

 How does owner financing work?

-Consider the following example to get a sense of how owner financing works, and how it affects the finances of both buyer and seller: Both parties agree to a purchase price of $450,000.
-The seller requires a down payment of 15 percent — $67,500.
-The seller agrees to finance the outstanding $382,500 at an 8 percent fixed interest rate over a 30-year amortization, with a balloon payment due after five years.
+Both the buyer and seller agree to a purchase price of $700,000.
+The seller requires a down payment of 15 percent — $105,000.
+The seller agrees to finance the outstanding $595,000 at an 8 percent fixed interest rate over a 30-year amortization, with a balloon payment due after five years.